Treats symptoms of several diseases and conditions. Also used to test for adrenal gland problems. This medicine is a corticosteroid.

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.

 Warnings While Using This Medicine

-- If this medicine is injected into one of your joints, follow caregiver's instructions about resting the body part, even if it feels better.
+- If this medicine is injected into one of your joints, follow your doctor's instructions about resting the joint, even if it feels better.